 Fuji also boasts of some of the best OIS tech in the business, so the right lens will give you industry-leading stabilization.
 Paired with the X-S10’s IBIS system, you should be able to manage smooth, cinematic shots and handheld photographs in any kind of light.

 If you want a mirrorless camera system that’s truly unique and special, give the Fuji platform a whirl.
-It’s not cheap, but you’re getting a quality product, and as we said at the start, nothing nails skin tones like a Fuji!
+It’s not cheap, but you’re getting a quality product, and as I said at the start, nothing nails skin tones like a Fuji!

 - X-Trans IV sensor